 03 of 03

-If you'd like to get a chance to see the balloons as they get blown up, on Wednesday, November 23, 2016 you can watch the inflation of the 25 parade balloons from 3 - 10 p.m. near the American Museum of Natural History just off Central Park West between 77th St. and 81st St. This is a very special opportunity to see the balloons up close as they come to life.
+If you'd like to get a chance to see the balloons as they get blown up, on Wednesday, November 22, 2017, you can watch the inflation of the 25 parade balloons from 3 to 10 p.m. near the American Museum of Natural History just off Central Park West between 77th and 81st Streets.